 Sight and sound separation shall be maintained between all juveniles and adults while in custody at the Department (34 USC § 11133; Welfare and Institutions Code § 207.1; Welfare and Institutions Code § 208; 15 CCR 1144).
-There should also be sight and sound separation between non-offenders and juvenile and status offenders.
+There should also be sight and sound separation between juvenile offenders and juvenile non-offenders or status offenders.